shirish93/shirish93.github.io/_ideas/2024-03-15-marcha-marketization.md

 Imagine traversing diverse landscapes, collaborating with local communities, ethnic cultural organizations, and even governmental bodies.
 We envision ourselves nestled in traditional kitchens, learning from generations-old wisdom, carefully recording the whispers of each marcha variation.
 Each ingredient, each step, each murmur woven into the fabric of our research.

 But merely collecting recipes is not enough.
-We delve deeper, recreating each variation.
+We go deeper, recreating each variation.
 Our lead researcher, a master chhyang brewer, breathes life into these ancient secrets.
 Each meticulously recreated chhyang becomes a bridge between tradition and science, allowing us to analyze its properties, its distinct flavors, its whispers of cultural significance.

 Our sensory analysis, employing a double-blind taste test, captures the subjective symphony of flavors.
 Each participant, guided by relevant adjectives, becomes a translator of chhyang's language.
 Meanwhile, agar cultures reveal the hidden orchestra of microbes within each marcha, their diversity a testament to Nepal's unique fermentation heritage.